Much food is in the tillage of the poor: but there is that is destroyed for want of judgment.

 Even though God gave agricultural wisdom right after Eden (Gen 1:29; Is 28:23-29), and men have perfected it for the last 6000 years, the foolish still listen eagerly to any “new idea.”
 They cannot grasp that 99% of all new ideas are really old ideas that failed.
 They are not content with returns of 20,000%, 80,000%, and 200,000%!
 Neither can they accept that only those gifted by God are truly creative and inventive.
 They resent hearing the old warning repeated to apply diligent and persistent labor to tried and true methods.

 Dear reader, there is no free lunch!
 To even listen to people hinting at free lunches, or cheap lunches, is foolishly dangerous.
 Their vain words will cause you discontentment, which will blind your business sense.
 You are showing a want of judgment, and following their speculative or fraudulent ideas of financial success will soon steal the much food from your tillage.
 Run from them, and energetically till another acre instead!

 Skepticism is an important part of wisdom.
 Only the simple believe everything they hear (Pr 14:15).
 Only the simple look optimistically at the future (Pr 22:3; 27:12).
 Optimism is not a virtue when applied to business; pessimism is much safer and financially prudent.

-Has the good Lord blessed you with grace any less than the farmer with his very high returns?
+Has the good Lord blessed you with His grace any less than the farmer with his very high returns?
 Or has He blessed you much more?
 What have you done with His grace?
 It is your duty to exercise diligence and judgment in putting His grace into fruitful use and increasing your spiritual estate with fruit, 30-fold, 60-fold, or 100-fold.
-Lord, help us.